Dental Hygiene Program Frequently Asked Questions

 There are 88 credit hours of required course work in the program.
 Additional costs include books, uniforms, radiology equipment, instruments, background check/ drug testing, liability and accident insurance as well as graduation and licensure fee.
 The College does not provide housing and the student is responsible for transportation to and from assigned hospitals or health agencies for clinical / community course work.

 Yes.
 Hygiene students are eligible for the same financial assistance programs offered to other EFSC students.
-There are dental specific scholarships available for qualified student once students are taking the hygiene courses. click to see the Foundation page.
+There are dental specific scholarships available for qualified student once students are taking the hygiene courses.
+Visit the Financial Aid & Scholarships section of the website for more information.

 No, only during clinical and laboratory sessions.
 Both a uniform and lab coat are worn.
 Specific instructions concerning accepted color and style of uniform is given at the mandatory new student orientation.
 Lab coats are ordered with embroidered college logo and student name.